mendix/docs/content/en/docs/releasenotes/developer-portal/_index.md

 #### New Features

+We added the following new features in [Portfolio Management](/developerportal/portfolio-management/):

-* In Portfolio Management, you can now check initiatives on the [planning view](/developerportal/portfolio-management/#planning-view).
-In this view, the initiatives are shown in one timeline, with each timeline bar presenting an initiative.
+* You can now check initiatives in the [planning view](/developerportal/portfolio-management/#planning-view).
+In this view, the initiatives are shown on one timeline, with each timeline bar presenting an initiative.
+* It is now possible to link epics from different apps to an initiative.

 ## 2023